 With a 14% hike in electricity prices and regular load shedding, South Africans are looking for ways to reduce their electricity consumption when the lights are on and keep their homes illuminated when the power is out.
 A strategic approach to the current power crisis will save you money and the inconvenience of fumbling around in the dark.
-If you’re unsure where to start, these are our solutions.
+If you’re unsure where to start, here are some of Eurolux Lighting's solutions.

 Swapping out older bulbs for LEDs may seem like an obvious option, but for those who don’t fully understand their benefits, there may be some reluctance.
 When LED bulbs were first introduced to the market, their price point was considerably higher than their incandescent counterparts.
 This is not the case in 2019 and they now retail for almost the same price as regular light bulbs.
 So why make the switch?
 An LED bulb will illuminate your home for 15 000 to 30 000 hours while an incandescent bulb only offers up to 2 000 hours of light.
 Still not convinced?
 An incandescent bulb uses 42W of electricity to emit the same level of illumination as a 6W LED.
 Updating old technology for new will save you money in the long run as you won’t have to replace your bulbs as often, plus you’ll use less electricity thanks to the low wattage power of LEDs.